chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-07-25-Set-up-and-Configure-a-Cloud-Environment-in-Google-Cloud-Challenge-Lab.md

 3. Replace `username_goes_here` and `password_goes_here` to `wp_user` and `stormwind_rules`, respectively.
 4. Save the file change.
-5. After the Kubernetes cluster has created, click on the **Connect** button.
+5. After the Kubernetes cluster has been created, click on the **Connect** button.
 6. Run the following command to connect the cluster:

    ```bash